Essilor: Vision Direct

 In 2015 Vision Direct ran a £2 m TV advertising campaign.
 Vision Direct's 2015 Christmas campaign featured a short sighted pug named Gizmo, who had been having trouble with his glasses.

-In 2016 Vision Direct was acquired by Essilor, putting it under the same ownership as Costal / Clearly.
+In 2016 Vision Direct was acquired by Essilor, putting it under the same ownership as Coastal / Clearly.

 Corporate social responsibility

 Initiatives

 The Essilor Vision Foundation was founded in 2007 in the United States to help eliminate poor vision among children.

 In 2012, Essilor created the Vision Impact Institute, which manages a database of research and scientific studies on visual health and raises awareness of the benefits of corrected vision to guide public health policy decisions.
 One of the first research papers shared by the Institute showed that the global economy loses $227 billion every year from lost productivity caused by poor vision.
 In 2016, the firm contributed to the EYElliance report "Bridging the visual divide", at the World Economic Forum, calling for more financial support for access to eyeglasses.

 In 2013, the firm launched the Eye Mitra program in India to increase access to vision care for underserved populations.